mothur/mothur.github.io/_wiki/phylotype.md

 ### name - not recommended

 The name option allows you to provide a name file associated with your taxonomy file.

-We DO NOT recommend using the the name file.
+We DO NOT recommend using the name file.
 Instead we recommend using a count file.
 The count file reduces the time and resources needed to process commands.
 It is a smaller file and can contain group information.